denten-books/plain-text/1-chapter.md

 the fine particles of glitter, it is difficult to contain.
 The simulated text falls apart into bits and pixels that replicate and tumble about the system.

-A word about the vocabulary: I will refer to the glitter-like persistence of simulated text as *textual diffusion.* And I will usually prefer *simulated text* over "digital" or "electronic," because simulation is the real intended after-effect of computing.
-As we will later see, universal Turing machines can be enacted by mechanical means alone.
+A word about the vocabulary: *textual diffusion* refers to the glitter-like persistence of simulated text.
+And I will usually prefer *simulated* or *computed* text over other descriptors like "digital" or "electronic," because simulation is the real intended after-effect of computing.
+As we will later see, computational machines can be enacted by mechanical means alone.
 Thus neither "electronic" nor "digital" captures the essence of the simulation.
 Beyond "computability," we will confront computers as machines for textual simulation and diffusion.
 We will encounter them as *metaphor machines*: universal devices designed for the making of all possible metaphors.

 The diffusion of simulated text will lead us to an archive of source materials somewhat unusual for a work on literary theory.
 It will allow us to perceive